Dividend: Dividend reinvestment

-Some companies have dividend reinvestment plans, or DRIPs.
+Some companies have dividend reinvestment plans (DRIPs).
 DRIPs allow shareholders to use dividends to systematically buy small amounts of stock, usually with no commission and sometimes at a slight discount.
 In some cases, the shareholder might not need to pay taxes on these re-invested dividends, but in most cases they do.
 Utilizing a DRIP is a powerful investment tool because it takes advantage of both dollar cost averaging and compounding.
 Dollar cost averaging is the principle of investing a set amount of capital at recurring intervals.
 In this case, if the dividend is paid quarterly, then every quarter you are investing a set amount (the number of shares you own multiplied by the dividend per share).
 By doing this, you buy more shares when the price is low and fewer when the price is high.
 Additionally, the fractional shares that are purchased then begin paying dividends, compounding your investment and increasing the number of shares and total dividend earned each time a dividend distribution is made.